 - areas of retinal atrophy (depigmentation)

-- Amsler grid: line distortion seen on grid
+- Amsler grid: line distortion seen on the grid

 Wet Age-Related Macular Degeneration